Matt Carter (politician): Early life

 Born near Grimsby, Carter studied at Sheffield University and the University of York, and has a DPhil in Political History.

 Carter was tutor in the Department of Politics at the University of York from 1994.
-He subsequently held a number of jobs in the Labour Party, including head of policy, local organiser for Teesside and Durham and regional organiser in South West England during the 2001 general election.
+He subsequently held a number of jobs in the Labour Party, including head of policy, local organiser for Teesside and Durham and regional director in South West England during the 2001 general election.
 As Assistant General Secretary, he set up Forethought, a policy think tank within the Party.

 In 1997, Carter was a member of Labour's National Policy Forum and parliamentary candidate for the Vale of York.
 Matt Carter is Labour's youngest General Secretary, appointed to the job aged 31 in December 2003.
 He took up office on 1 January 2004 succeeding David Triesman, and announced his resignation on 6 September 2005, following the 2005 general election victory.

-While General Secretary, Carter organised the legal aspects of large loans from individuals to the Labour Party that were central to the Cash for Honours political scandal, while the elected Treasurer, Jack Dromey, was not informed about them.
-These debts eventually mounted to £24.5 million, and were finally fully repaid in 2015.

 Carter has written The People's Party: the History of the Labour Party with Tony Wright (1997) and T.H.
 Green and the Development of Ethical Socialism (2003).

 In January 2010 Carter became CEO of B-M UK, a leading public relations and communications consultancy, part of Young & Rubicam Brands, a subsidiary of WPP.
 He set up and ran the Europe Middle East and Africa (EMEA) office of Penn, Schoen and Berland.
 In 2013 he founded Message House, a communications consultancy.

 Matt Carter married Erica Moffitt in 1997 and has three children.